proto-aiken-13/tp/docs/UserGuide.md

 - `POINTS`: An integer between 0 and 1000 (inclusive)
 <br>
 - Participation points can only be given for a tutorial that is already marked as attended.
-  Else, the student(s) with unmarked attendance will not receive the any participation points.
+  Else, the student(s) with unmarked attendance will not receive any participation points.

 </div>